The VAT Gap Report 2020 | Estimated €164bn to be lost in VAT due to COVID-19

 European Union countries lost an estimated €140 billion in Value-Added Tax (VAT) revenues in 2018 according to a new report released by the European Commission on 10th September 2020.
-It is also estimated, that due to the impact the coronavirus is having on revenue in the EU, it will increase to €164 billion of VAT lost.
+It is also estimated, that due to the impact of Covid-19 on revenue in the EU, this will increase to €164 billion of VAT lost.

 What is the VAT Gap?

 The VAT Gap is the difference between the expected revenue collected by a tax authority and the actual amount collected.
 The annual VAT Gap report measures the effectiveness of VAT enforcement and compliance measures in each EU Member State.
 It provides an estimate of revenue loss due to fraud and evasion, tax avoidance, bankruptcies, financial insolvencies as well as miscalculations. (‘VAT Total Tax Liability’ or VTTL)